 TGax Editor: Please add the following paragraph after the paragraph starting “The Multiple BSSID subelement” (802.11-2016 P920):

+The Co-Located BSSID subelement has the same format as the Co-Located BSSID List element (see 9.4.2.246 (Co-Located BSSID List element)).
+This subelement is present if the neighbor AP shares the same antenna connector(s) with at least one other BSS and has dot11MultiBSSIDActivated set to false.

 LCI report (Location configuration information report)